Racketeer Influenced and Corrupt Organizations Act: Summary

-Under RICO, a person who has committed "at least two acts of racketeering activity" drawn from a list of 35 crimes (27 federal crimes and eight state crimes) within a 10-year period can be charged with racketeering if such acts are related in one of four specified ways to an "enterprise."
+Under RICO, a person who has committed "at least two acts of racketeering activity" drawn from a list of 35 crimes (27 federal crimes and eight state crimes) within a 10-year period can be charged with racketeering if such acts are related in one of four specified ways to an enterprise.

 Those found guilty of racketeering can be fined up to $25,000 and sentenced to 20 years in prison per racketeering count.

-In addition, the racketeer must forfeit all ill-gotten gains and interest in any business gained through a pattern of "racketeering activity."
+In addition, the racketeer must forfeit all ill-gotten gains and interest in any business gained through a pattern of racketeering activity.

-A US Attorney who decides to indict someone under RICO has the option of seeking a pre-trial restraining order or injunction to temporarily seize a defendant's assets and prevent the transfer of potentially forfeitable property and to require the defendant to put up a performance bond.
-That provision was placed in the law because the owners of Mafia-related shell corporations often absconded with the assets.
+A US Attorney who indicts someone under RICO has the option of seeking a pre-trial restraining order or an injunction to temporarily seize a defendant's assets and prevent the transfer of potentially forfeitable property as well as to require the defendant to put up a performance bond.
 An injunction or performance bond ensures that there is something to seize in the event of a guilty verdict.

+This provision prevented the owners of Mafia-related shell corporations from absconding with assets.
 In many cases, the threat of a RICO indictment can force defendants to plead guilty to lesser charges, in part because the seizure of assets would make it difficult to pay a defense attorney.

-Despite its harsh provisions, a RICO-related charge is considered easy to prove in court since it focuses on patterns of behavior, as opposed to criminal acts.
+Despite its harsh provisions, a RICO-related charge is considered easy to prove in court because it focuses on patterns of behavior as opposed to criminal acts.

-RICO also permits a private individual "damaged in his business or property" by a "racketeer" to file a civil suit.
-The plaintiff must prove the existence of an "enterprise."
-The defendant(s) are not the enterprise; in other words, the defendant(s) and the enterprise are not one and the same.
-There must be one of four specified relationships between the defendant(s) and the enterprise: either the defendant(s) invested the proceeds of the pattern of racketeering activity into the enterprise (18 U.S.C. § 1962(a)); or the defendant(s) acquired or maintained an interest in, or control of, the enterprise through the pattern of racketeering activity (subsection (b)); or the defendant(s) conducted or participated in the affairs of the enterprise "through" the pattern of racketeering activity (subsection (c)); or the defendant(s) conspired to do one of the above (subsection (d)).
-In essence, the enterprise is either the 'prize', 'instrument', 'victim', or 'perpetrator' of the racketeers.
-A civil RICO action can be filed in state or federal court.
+Enterprise defined

+There must be one of four specified relationships between the defendants and the enterprise.
+Either the defendants: